post featured image

 woman performing a low lunge and rear kick in a power barre fitness workout at home

-How To Do a Low Lunge and Rear Kick
+How To Do A Low Lunge and Rear Kick

 1. Stand with feet hip-width apart.
 Option to stand your dumbbells up vertically and rest your fingertips on the dumbbells for balance support.